redbadger/crux/docs/src/getting_started/core.md

 #### Generating the `uniffi-bindgen` CLI tool

-Since Mozilla released version `0.23.0` of Uniffi, we need to also generate the binary that generates these bindings.
+Since version `0.23.0` of Uniffi, we need to also generate the binary that generates these bindings.
 This avoids the possibility of getting a version mismatch between a separately installed binary and the crate's Uniffi version.
 You can read more about it